A professional live-in care service

 At any time a review of a person’s care needs can be requested and their care plan updated, this is automatically done when we see changes.
 At all times people are fully involved in planning their care and making decisions about the care being provided for them.
 The care plan is often discussed with people’s relatives when making joint decisions in the best interest of people being cared for and consent is sought for this.

-As a care-giving organisation, we are routinely checked through unannounced visits to make sure our Service Users and their families are receiving the support from us that they need and deserve.
+As a care-giving organisation, we are routinely checked through unannounced visits to make sure our customers and their families are receiving the support from us that they need and deserve.

 The Care Quality Commission (CQC) is tasked with making these checks – talking to staff, patients and visitors and observing how we conduct ourselves in our daily work.